MicrosoftDocs/entra-docs/docs/identity/saas-apps/labelbox-tutorial.md

 To get started, you need the following items:

 * A Microsoft Entra subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Labelbox OIDC single sign-on (SSO) enabled subscription.
+* Labelbox single sign-on (SSO) enabled subscription.

-## Add Labelbox OIDC from the gallery
+## Add Labelbox from the gallery

-To configure the integration of Labelbox OIDC into Microsoft Entra ID, you need to add Labelbox OIDC from the gallery to your list of managed SaaS apps.
+To configure the integration of Labelbox into Microsoft Entra ID, you need to add Labelbox from the gallery to your list of managed SaaS apps.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).

 1. Browse to **Identity > Applications > Enterprise applications > New application**.

-1. In the **Add from the gallery** section, enter **Labelbox OIDC** in the search box.
+1. In the **Add from the gallery** section, enter **Labelbox** in the search box.

-1. Select **Labelbox OIDC** in the results panel and then add the app.
+1. Select **Labelbox** in the results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 ## Configure Microsoft Entra SSO